|Back to Back Issues Page|

 Calcium Calcium is used to build the cell walls it also makes phosphorus and potassium more available to the plant.
 Don't over use it on acid loving plants like azaleas, it will make the soil alkaline.

-Sulphur is part of the molecules that make up plant proteins, a deficiency may lead to weak root development and paler foliage.
+of the molecules that make up plant proteins, a deficiency may lead to weak root development and paler foliage.

 Organic versus Chemical